Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If they think you have insomnia, your doctor may refer you to see a sleep specialist or psychologist.
+If your health professional thinks you have insomnia, they may refer you to see a sleep specialist or psychologist.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.